 About Bird on a Wire Creations

-We host and collaborate on a variety of community and educational events.
-Including, our Private Views, Friday Night Knitting Group, Felting classes, First Thursdays and other pop-up events and workshops.
+We host and collaborate on a variety of community and educational events, including our felting classes, cross-stitch classes, kids classes and other pop-up events and workshops.
 We welcome partnership proposals.
-If you think you are a good fit, please contact Kate by email.
+If you think you are a good fit, please contact our Store Manager by email.

 10% of the net profits is donated to the local arts community.

 See What Our Customers Had To Say

 Hear Mariana Veiga’s Customer Success Story.
 She appreciates our selection of handcrafted items for that perfect gift!
 We have a wide array of carefully curated gifts and our staff is always ready to help you pick out something thoughtful.
 Thank-you for the kind words Mariana!

 Hello, my name is Kate, and this is a little about me…..

 I love my family